RamezHamdiSaeed/Recipies-Master/README.md

 - How to InteractAlternate to the rest of cutable vegetable like cheese and cabbage
 - How to add cut animation to CuttingRecipeInput with UI feedback (Bar)
 - How to make the progress bar face the camera in many ways.
+- How to make Trash Counter to destroy the KitchenObject which is hand held by the player.